-- Minor equipment: Tensiometer, Magnetic Susceptibility balance, Tesla meter, Ultrasonic Bath, Magnetic stirrer and hotplate, Precision balance, Home-built energy efficient heat-treatment system, Moisture content analyzer, Distilled water plant(with access to nano-pure water, ~18MΩ.cm), Lux meter, Digital Tachometer, USB optical microscope(1000×), Home-built battery tester.
+- Minor equipment: Tensiometer, Contact angle measurement setup, Magnetic Susceptibility Balance, Tesla meter, Ultrasonic Bath, Magnetic stirrer and hotplate, Precision balance, Home-built energy-efficient heat-treatment system, Moisture content analyzer, Distilled water plant(with access to nano-pure water, ~18MΩ.cm), Lux meter, Digital Tachometer, USB optical microscope(1000×), Home-built battery tester.

 *Access to X-ray Diffractometer(XRD) at IFRD and PP&PDC; Temperature-dependent Photoluminescence (Exc.
 Laser 225 nm) and Raman spectrometer(Horiva MacroRam Exc.
 Laser 785 nm), and Zeta potential and Nanoparticle size analyzer (Horiva SZ-100V2) at Central Analytical and Research Facilities (CARF), BCSIR.